 The receiver itself is an Eloxal-coated aircraft-grade aluminium piece of art, and the gas system is adjustable.
 The short-stroke piston operating system of the AUG/A3 M1 runs exceptionally cleaner by nature because all of the firing gases vents out of the front of the rifle.
 The AUG’s opposing stainless steel guide rods, affixed to the bolt carrier, glide effortlessly inside the receiver for unparalleled smoothness in operation as well as exceptional reliability.
 Dual gas-adjustment settings ensure the AUG/A3 M1 will operate in the most adverse conditions.

-The very distinctive stock is built from fiberglass-reinforced polymer, and to add to the new options available, Steyr is now offering the AUG/A3 M1 in matte black, OD green and MUD, similar to FDE.
+Steyr built the very distinctive stock from fiberglass-reinforced polymer.
+To add to the new options available, Steyr is now offering the AUG/A3 M1 in matte black, OD green and MUD, similar to FDE.

 Especially impressive on the AUG/A3 M1 is the quick-change barrel with its collapsible foregrip.
 You can swap out the barrel assembly in just a few seconds by pressing a side release.
 Don’t ask me how it accomplishes this, but the AUG/A3 M1 will hold its zero after swapping out the barrel.

-Speaking of barrels, the Steyr AUG/A3 M1 comes with a 16-inch, cold-hammer-forged barrel with six-groove, 1-in-9-inch, right-hand twist rifling.
-But, if you’d like another barrel length, there are more options available on the market, including 18-, 20- and 24-inch pipes.
+Speaking of barrels, the Steyr AUG/A3 M1 comes with a 16-inch, cold-hammer-forged barrel.
+It features six-groove, 1-in-9-inch, right-hand twist rifling.
+But, if you’d like another barrel length, there are more options available on the market.
+Those options include 18-, 20- and 24-inch pipes.
 There’s even a 9mm conversion kit.

 Steyr has always been synonymous with mythical accuracy in my mind, and this one is no different.
-I’ve shot incredible groups with my old AUG, and the AUG/A3 M1, with its U.S.-made cold-hammer-forged barrel, proved to be just as accurate.
+I’ve shot incredible groups with my old AUG.
+The AUG/A3 M1, with its U.S.-made cold-hammer-forged barrel, proved to be just as accurate.

 The secret here is a combination of the high-quality barrel and the new Hybrid Trigger Module available as an option from Steyr Arms.
-The standard combat trigger is a good one for a battle rifle, but the Hybrid Trigger Module is simply mind blowing.
-This enhancement cuts the trigger pull nearly in half, from around 8 pounds to a very comfy 5.19 pounds on average, and it brings a completely different feel to the AUG with its smooth take-up and a crisp break.
+The standard combat trigger is a good one for a battle rifle.
+However, the Hybrid Trigger Module is simply mind blowing.
+This enhancement cuts the trigger pull nearly in half; it goes from around 8 pounds to a very comfy 5.19 pounds on average.
+It also brings a completely different feel to the AUG with its smooth take-up and a crisp break.
 This trigger option is a must for me.

 With the AUG/A3 M1, you can quickly switch barrels and sights while remaining super accurate.
 The Steyr AUG/A3 M1 should become a bestseller in a tactical market that’s saturated with M4 clones.
 It’s super accurate, configurable and incredibly cool.